How to Brine a Turkey

 Should I Brine My Turkey?

-Brining a turkey is totally optional.
+Brining a turkey is optional.
 If you’re short on time or just want the most straight-forward method to roast a turkey, skip the brining step and just use the Simple Roasted Turkey method.
 Some people swear that brining yields the most tender, juicy meat, but it takes planning ahead.

-Most importantly, you should only brine a turkey that has not been pre-brined by the company that processed it.
+Check your turkey before you buy it to make sure it isn’t pre-brined.
 If a turkey has been pre-brined, it should say so right on the packaging.
 Turkeys labeled as “basted”, “self-basted”, “kosher”, or “enhanced” are typically brined before you buy them and should not be brined at home.
 Brining a turkey again will run the risk of causing the turkey to be too salty.
+Organic turkeys are usually a good bet if you want to be sure it hasn’t been pre-brined.

 The ratio of salt to water in a brine doesn’t need to be changed based on the size of the turkey, but it should be changed based on the time you plan to brine the bird.
 Here is a good guide: